 All too often, people who own young parrots wake up to find that their sweet baby bird has turned into a lunging, biting, aggressive little monster!
 If this sounds like your feathered friend, then don't give up hope—many birds exhibit this sort of behavior during adolescence.
 It's called the "bluffing" stage, and while many parrots go through it, a few species—most notably Indian Ringneck Parakeets, Senegal Parrots, and Macaws—are more prone to bluffing behavior than others.

 Characteristics of Bluffing

 The hallmarks of bluffing are lunging, nipping, biting, hissing, and general resistance to interaction.
 Birds can enter into this stage seemingly overnight, and generally when they are between the ages of 4 months and one year.
-No one knows for sure exactly why some parrots go through the bluffing stage, but many speculate that it is due to hormonal changes that take place as the bird changes from a juvenile into an adult.
+No one knows for sure exactly why some parrots go through the bluffing stage.
+Many speculate that it is due to hormonal changes that take place as the bird changes from a juvenile into an adult.

 While it can be easy to shy away from a bluffing parrot, that is not necessarily the best route to take.
-Many new bird owners make the grave mistake of keeping their birds confined when they are bluffing, an action that only serves to make a parrot even more withdrawn and antisocial.
+Many new bird owners make the grave mistake of keeping their birds confined when they are bluffing.
+This action only serves to make a parrot even more withdrawn and antisocial.

 How to Handle Bluffing Behavior